-In order to make a Reasonable Country of Origin Inquiry ("RCOI") determination, Microsoft took the following steps, which are consistent with OECD Guidance and Microsoft procedure, to identify and assess 3TG sourcing risk in our supply chain during the 2023 RY:
+In order to make a Reasonable Country of Origin Inquiry ("RCOI") determination, Microsoft took the following steps, which are consistent with OECD Guidance and Microsoft procedure, to identify and assess 3TG sourcing risk in our supply chain during the 2024 RY:

-- We generated a list of in-scope suppliers by surveying 164 Microsoft Devices direct suppliers to determine whether they used any 3TGs in the products or parts supplied to Microsoft by utilizing the CMRT and the services of a third-party solution provider.
-All in-scope suppliers responded to our survey request a 100% response rate. - We exclude suppliers who do not report the use of 3TG minerals. - For the 2023 RY, we identified 164 in-scope suppliers that reported the use of 3TG minerals in the products or parts supplied to Microsoft.
-For these suppliers, we reviewed their CMRT responses to validate completion and to identify any contradictions or inconsistencies. - Based on the CMRTs, 257 SORs were found to be eligible for the RMAP or an equivalent, independent, third-party audit program for 3TG minerals such as cross-recognized programs overseen by the London Bullion Market Association ("LBMA") or Responsible Jewelry Council ("RJC").
+- We generated a list of in-scope suppliers by surveying 144 Microsoft Devices direct suppliers to determine whether they used any 3TGs in the products or parts supplied to Microsoft by utilizing the CMRT and the services of a third-party solution provider.
+All in-scope suppliers responded to our survey request a 100% response rate. - We excluded suppliers who did not report the use of 3TG minerals. - For the 2024 RY, we identified 119 in-scope suppliers that reported the use of 3TG minerals in the products or parts supplied to Microsoft.
+For these suppliers, we reviewed their CMRT responses to validate completion and to identify any contradictions or inconsistencies. - Based on the CMRTs, 250 SORs were found to be eligible for the RMAP or an equivalent, independent, third-party audit program for 3TG minerals such as cross-recognized programs overseen by the London Bullion Market Association ("LBMA") or Responsible Jewelry Council ("RJC").

-&lt;sup>3 Please see page 12 of our 2023 Supply Chain Integrity Statement for more details regarding our Workers' Voice Hotline Program.
+3 Please our Supply Chain Integrity Statement for more details regarding our Workers' Voice Hotline Program.

 Figure 1.
-CMRT Response Rate (2013-2023 Reporting Years)
+CMRT Response Rate (2013-2024 Reporting Years)